AlexPullen91/True-or-False/README.md

 };
 ```

-there was a similar function ```particlesWrong()``` to slow down and disperse the particles on wrong answers and ```particlesReset()``` that returned the effect to it's default state.
+a similar function ```particlesWrong()``` was used to slow down and disperse the particles on wrong answers and then ```particlesReset()``` returned the effect to it's default state.

-After only a couple questions performance tanked and particularly so for mobile devices therefore I opted to leave the particles running in the background as is.
-As I had planned for it to feature more prominently this is something that I'd like to revisit in the future.
+After only a couple questions performance tanked and particularly so for mobile devices therefore I opted to remove these functions and leave the particles running in the background.
+As I had planned to feature the particle effect more prominently this is something that I'd like to revisit in the future.

 ---